Restrictions

 Hepatitis B donations can be made 2 weeks after vaccination if the donor is healthy

-Cholera, inactivated antigen vaccine for typhoid donations allowed if donor is healthy
+Cholera, inactivated antigen vaccine for typhoid donations allowed if donor is healthy (donating blood on the day of vaccination is not recommended)

 Diphtheria, tetanus